Loaded (Velvet Underground album): Recording

-Reed also felt snubbed by being listed third in the credits on the album; and by the large photo of Yule playing piano; and by all the songwriting credits improperly going to the band, rather than Reed himself.
-Newer releases have satisfied many of Reed's concerns: he is now properly acknowledged as the main songwriter for the album; he is listed at the top of the band line-up and, since the 1995 box set Peel Slowly and See, another mix is available, restoring "Sweet Jane", "Rock & Roll" and "New Age" to the full-length versions Reed had originally penned.
+Reed also felt snubbed by being listed third in the album's sleeve credits, and by the large photo of Yule playing piano.
+Later releases satisfied many of Reed's concerns: he was acknowledged as the main songwriter and listed at the top of the band line-up, and the 1995 box set Peel Slowly and See contains mixes of his full versions of "Sweet Jane", "Rock & Roll" and "New Age".

-Although she is credited on the sleeve, the album does not feature Velvet Underground stalwart drummer Maureen Tucker, as she was pregnant at the time.
+Although she is credited on the sleeve, the album does not feature long term Velvet Underground drummer Maureen Tucker, as she was pregnant at the time.
 Drumming duties were performed mainly by bassist Doug Yule, recording engineer Adrian Barber, session musician Tommy Castanero and Yule's brother Billy.
 Reed commented that "Loaded didn't have Maureen on it, and that's a lot of people's favorite Velvet Underground record, so we can't get too lost in the mystique of the Velvet Underground...
 It's still called a Velvet Underground record.
 But what it really is is something else."